Alliance for the Re-liberation of Somalia: Composition and aims

-Despite assertions from outside observers that the ARS would not be Islamist led, head of the ICU Sharif Sheikh Ahmed would be elected head of the alliance.
-Prof. Ibrahim Hassan Addou, head of the ICU's foreign affairs department would be given the same position in the ARS.
-The alliance's Defence Secretary, Finance Secretary, Reconciliation Secretary and Justice Secretary positions were all staffed by former ICU officials.
+Foreigner observers present for the formation of the ARS believed it was unlikely that the alliance would be Islamist-led, as the insurgent opposition was hoping to draw on the broad political support and fundraising opportunities of the Somali diaspora.
+Despite these assertions head of the Islamic Courts Union Sharif Sheikh Ahmed was elected head of the alliance.
+Prof. Ibrahim Hassan Addou, former head of the ICU's foreign affairs department would be given the same position in the ARS.
+The alliance's Defence Secretary, Finance Secretary, Reconciliation Secretary and Justice Secretary positions were all staffed by ICU officials.
 Members of civil society and the TFG would staff other positions in the ARS.

-To the surprise of many observers, the ARS immediately took a militant stance on the Ethiopian presence in Somalia and declared war on Ethiopian military forces in the country.
-The alliance further decried the African Unions newly established peacekeeping operation, AMISOM, as an occupation force and demanded its withdrawal.
-The ARS would put out a communique on its position soon after stating that, “Resistance to the occupation is a legitimate and sacred right.
-It is a national duty as well as a religious obligation for all citizens,” The ARS outlined its main objectives as follows:
+Al-Shabaab rejected an invitation to join the ARS conference and later condemned the alliance.
+The ARS outlined its main objectives as follows: